alicevillar/sfa_api/README.md

 > * Level 3 : Cryptographic Based Authentication => Once the initial successful user authentication has taken place, the application tracks this user (this is called Session Management) so it can store details about usage.
 Flask does it through encrypted cookies.
 This is implemented on top of cookies for you and signs the cookies cryptographically.
 What this means is that the user could look at the contents of your cookie but not modify it, unless they know the secret key used for signing.

  <h3>C7: Enforce Access Controls</h3>

-data de expiracao da api (via pyodbc), limite de uso pelo flask limiter, coerência do último de IP acessado (qdo o ep munda, a chave eh bloqueada) (via pyodbc).
+:white_check_mark: data de expiracao da api (via pyodbc), limite de uso pelo flask limiter, coerência do último de IP acessado (qdo o ep munda, a chave eh bloqueada) (via pyodbc).

   <h3>C8: Protect Data Everywhere</h3>

-Sensitive data such as passwords, credit card numbers, health records, personal information and business secrets require extra protection, particularly if that data falls under privacy laws (EU’s General Data Protection Regulation GDPR), financial data protection rules such as PCI Data Security Standard (PCI DSS) or other regulations
+:white_check_mark: Sensitive data such as passwords, credit card numbers, health records, personal information and business secrets require extra protection, particularly if that data falls under privacy laws (EU’s General Data Protection Regulation GDPR), financial data protection rules such as PCI Data Security Standard (PCI DSS) or other regulations

  * a) parametrized queries: makes it possible for the database to recognize the code and distinguish it from input data;
  * b) least privilege on the database: the focus should be on identifying what access rights or elevated permissions the application needs;
  * c) stored procedures: a group of SQL statements into a logical unit so subsequent executions allow statements to be automatically parameterized.
 Simply put, it is a type of code that can be stored for later and used many times.